 Who can lodge a complaint ?

-Individuals, members of industry, community and consumer groups are able to lodge a complaint alleging a breach of the MAIF Agreement with the Department of Health.
+Individuals, members of industry, community and consumer groups are able to lodge a complaint alleging a breach of the MAIF Agreement to the Department of Health.

 What you should do before lodging a complaint ?

-Whenever possible, complainants should contact the subject company or organisation prior to lodging a complaint with the Department, as a satisfactory explanation or solution may be immediately available.
+Whenever possible, complainants should contact the subject company or organisation prior to lodging a complaint to the Department, as a satisfactory explanation or solution may be immediately available.

 Lodging a complaint